-In the 18th century, a British writer by the name of Captain Charles Johnson described the infamous beard in some detail.
+In the 18th century, Captain Charles Johnson (generally considered as the pseudonym of the English author, Daniel Defoe) described the infamous beard in some detail.
 He noted in his 1724 book, A General History of the Pyrates, from Their Rise and Settlement in the Island of Providence, to the Present Time:

 This Beard was black, which he suffered to grow of an extravagant Length; as to Breadth, it came up to his Eyes; he was accustomed to twist it with Ribbons, in small Tails, after the Manner of our Ramilies Wiggs, and turn them about his Ears : In Time of Action, he wore a Sling over this Shoulders, with three brace of Pistols, hanging in Holsters like Bandaliers; and stuck lighted Matches under his Hat, which appearing on each Side of his Face, his Eyes naturally looking fierce and wild, made him altogether such a Figure, that Imagination cannot form an Idea of a Fury, from Hell, to look more frightful.

 1736 engraving attributed to Joseph Nicholls (active 1726–55)